Call for CDA projects

 Please email your application materials to email@example.com by midday Friday 26 May 2023.

 CDAs are doctoral studentship projects that are developed by a university-based academic working in collaboration with an organisation outside of higher education.
 They are intended as a way of facilitating collaboration with a diverse range of organisations in focused, mutually beneficial ways.

 CDAs provide important opportunities for doctoral students to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training which a student may gain during the course of their award.

-Students in receipt of a CDA receive support in the form of a full or fees-only award (depending on eligibility), the provision of training and access to additional funding for individual research expenses or training needs.
-Further information on this support is available elsewhere on our website.
+Students in receipt of a CDA receive support in the form of a full award (fees and maintenance grant at UKRI approved rates), an additional stipend of £550/annum to help cover the cost of working with the partner organisation (e.g. for travel to the partner’s premises), the provision of training and access to additional funding for individual research expenses or training needs.

 The partner organisation can be from the private, public or voluntary sector.
 The word ‘organisation’ is used as a generic term and should be interpreted as widely as possible.
 The AHRC wishes to encourage collaborations from any area within its subject remit and with a full range of organisations, bodies and businesses, including the creative, cultural and heritage industries, both large and small, and including sole traders and partnerships.

 - In most cases the partner organisation must have an operating base in the UK.
 Please get in touch with the OOC DTP Manager on firstname.lastname@example.org if you wish to collaborate with an organisation outside of the UK.